mikependon/RepoDB.NET/pages/classes/dbrepository.md

 This property enables your repository to manage the persistency of your connection within the lifespan of the repository.
 Please have a look at the [Connection Persistency](/enumeration/connectionpersistency) enumeration to see more details.

-To enable an instanced-level connection persistency, simply pass the [Connection Persistency](/enumeration/connectionpersistency#instance) value in the constructor.
+To enable an instance-level connection persistency, simply pass the [Connection Persistency](/enumeration/connectionpersistency#instance) value in the constructor.

 ```csharp
 public class NorthwindRepository : DbRepository<Customer, SqlConnection>